arielnh56/ACE128/README.md

 This code is developed against the Arduino UNO R3 and Arduino MKR Wifi 1010.

-It should work on any Arduino without modification to drive the sensor via my PCF8574(A) backpack modules via the I2C bus.
+It should work on any Arduino without modification to read the sensor via my PCF8574(A) backpack modules via the I2C bus.
 The I2C bus must be correctly wired and include appropriate pullup resistors.

 For basic testing of the manufactured modules use the ace128_0x20 and ace128_0x38 examples.
 These will send output to the serial monitor at 9600 baud.